A Rating Quality Methodology for the Theoretical Description of Experimental Data: Application to Real Data

 \subsection{The Baryon Anomaly as Critical Discriminator}

-The $\Lambda/K^0_S$ ratio (Fig.~\ref{fig:lambda_k0s_ratio}) represents the most sensitive observable for discriminating between hadronization mechanisms.
-The pronounced peak at $p_T \sim 2$--3 GeV/c (zone 4) reaches values $\sim 0.95$, far exceeding the vacuum fragmentation baseline of $\sim 0.5$.
+The $\Lambda/K^0_S$ ratio (figure~\ref{fig:lambda_k0s_ratio}) represents the most sensitive observable for discriminating between hadronization mechanisms.
+The pronounced peak at $p_T \sim 2$--3~GeV/$c$ (zone~4) reaches values $\sim 0.95$, far exceeding the vacuum fragmentation baseline of $\sim 0.5$.
 This baryon anomaly is a hallmark of coalescence/recombination mechanisms in the presence of a dense partonic medium.
-Models lacking such mechanisms systematically underpredict this ratio in zones 3--4, receiving correspondingly lower $Q_i$ scores in these critical regions.
-The data shown are representative (LHCb-inspired) to illustrate the methodology; actual experimental points would be used in a full analysis.
+Models lacking such mechanisms systematically underpredict this ratio in zones~3--4, receiving correspondingly lower $Q_i$ scores in these critical regions.
+The dataset shown is the synthetic benchmark described in section~\ref{sec:application}: it is constructed to be consistent with the LHCb acceptance and with the baryon anomaly amplitude measured by ALICE~\cite{alice2013prl} and interpreted via coalescence in PHSD~\cite{phsd2012}.
+Quantitative model ranking for $\Lambda$ baryons using this benchmark is presented in section~\ref{sec:ranking}; updates with the full experimental dataset are deferred to a dedicated study.